IBM/mi-prometheus/docs/source/notes/2_mip_explained.rst

 Another important feature of the configuration management is that the resulting content of the Parameter Registry tree can come from merging several configuration files.
 This can be realized in two different ways:

 	- By passing more than one filename as a command line argument when executing a worker,
-	- By storing the list of filenames in the default configs key of the configuration file.
+	- By storing the list of filenames in the `default_configs` key of the configuration file.

 The latter case allows the nesting of several configuration files, i.e. composing new configuration files from existing ones, thus increasing their reusability.
 The developed mechanism first recursively parses the values of the default configs key of every configuration file one by one, creating a list of configuration filenames and then loads them in reverse order.
 As a result, the parameter values from the last indicated configuration will overwrite the ones from previously indicated configurations.
-The resulting configura- tion will overwrite the default parameters values initialized in the code.
+The resulting configuration will overwrite the default parameters values initialized in the code.

 .. figure:: ../img/configuration_sections.png
    :scale: 50 %